 My path to yoga

 I began practicing yoga in 2006 to increase flexibility.
 Okay, if we’re being completely honest, really, I wanted to be able to contort myself as gracefully and mindboggingly as a Cirque du Soleil performer.
 Yoga seemed like the easiest means to an end.

 Over time, I’ve learned that yoga is good for more than a bendy body.
 Yoga helps me calm my mind, gives me physical strength, and helps me remain present both on and off my mat.
-I love that I get to share this practice as a yoga guide.
+I love that I get to share this practice as a teacher.

 More than a decade after my first yoga class, I’d still never be mistaken for a Cirque du Soleil act.
 But I am more in tune with my body and its needs, as well as my spirit and its needs.
 I hope the same becomes true for you.

 I’ve practiced yoga since 2006 and became certified to teach yoga through the Yoga Alliance-accredited program at The Yoga Stand in Lubbock, Texas in 2015.
 After completing this training, I went on to teach for two years at The Yoga Stand before moving to Fort Worth, Texas in 2017.
-Additional training includes coursework on bandhas at The Yoga Stand, and workshops on twists and handstand preparation with international Ashtanga yoga teacher Kino MacGregor.
+Additional training includes a 20-hour anatomy course through Yoga Medicine and Yoga International (2018), and workshops on twists and handstand preparation with international Ashtanga yoga teacher Kino MacGregor (2016).